-Qualifying New Yorkers can apply for the affordable units until July 7, 2022.
-Fifty percent of the units are set aside for residents of Brooklyn Community District 2.
+Qualifying New Yorkers can apply for the affordable units until May 16, 2023.
 Complete details on how to apply are available here.
 Questions regarding this offer must be referred to NYC’s Housing Connect department by dialing 311.

 If you don’t qualify for the housing lotteries mentioned, visit CityRealty.com’s no-fee rentals page for other apartment deals in the city.

 - 156 affordable apartments available at 16-story Bronx rental, from $397/month

 - 17-story Clinton Hill rental opens lottery for middle-income units, from $2,700/month

 - South Bronx development Bankside opens lottery for 145 middle-income units, from $2,525/month

 Tags : 130 hope street, charles mallea architect, J. Frankl Associates, solomon schwimmer